benlmaoujoud01/IP-Rotation-AWS/README.md

-# RSS Feed Scraper with IP Rotation
+# Scraper with IP Rotation

 A Python utility for fetching and parsing RSS feeds with automatic IP rotation to avoid rate limiting and IP bans.